Foreign relations of India: East

-There was a tensed situation due to both the soldiers' stand-off in Doklam, Bhutan; but that too was resolved out early.
-Relations were lost due to Galwan valley skirmishes and its progress.
-India ceased on imports of Chinese products.
-Various measures were taken, such as several contracts with the Chinese companies involving in railways, networks and several items productions, were cancelled in response.
+There was a tense situation due to the soldiers' stand-off in Doklam, Bhutan; but that was resolved early.
+Relations were lost due to Galwan Valley skirmishes and its progress.
+India ceased imports of Chinese products.
+Various measures were taken, such as several contracts with the Chinese companies involved in railways, networks and several items productions, which were cancelled in response.

-The outbreak of Coronavirus pandemic from Wuhan also hampered the relations.
-Following the straining of the bonds, both the sides blamed each other on the conflict on LAC.
-On 29–30 August, it was reported that China had allegedly attempted to cross LAC to attain important hill tops, which was failed by Indian troops, as they were in advantage of acquiring important tops near LAC.
-India banned more than 250 Chinese apps, and on 16 October, it had banned the import of AC's, Refrigerators and Coolers from China.

-Several core-commanders negotiations and talks were held, which resulted nothing other than vague promises then.
+The outbreak of the Coronavirus pandemic from Wuhan also hampered the relations.
+Following the straining of the bonds, both sides blamed each other for the conflict on LAC.
+On 29–30 August, it was reported that China had allegedly attempted to cross LAC to attain important hilltops, which was filed by Indian troops, as they were an advantage of acquiring important tops near LAC.
+India banned more than 250 Chinese apps, and on 16 October, it banned the import of ACs, Refrigerators and Coolers from China.
+Several core commanders' negotiations and talks were held, which resulted in nothing other than vague promises then.
 Cross-media blaming was common.

 There was even a conference held in Moscow, Russia, on 5 September between the Defence Minister of India, Rajnath Singh and Chinese Army General, Wei Fenghe, but that also ended up with no success.

-The recent meeting of the Quad-alliance was also question by China, but was then downed by India.
+The recent meeting of the Quad-alliance was also questioned by China, but was then downed by India.